Will Benson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA across all league pitching staffs (4.77).
+- The Nationals have the 26th-ranked team ERA across all MLB pitching staffs (4.79).

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (113 total, 1.4 per game).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (117 total, 1.4 per game).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went 5 2/3 innings, allowing three earned runs while giving up five hits.
+- Gray (6-6) takes the mound for the Nationals in his 18th start of the season.
+He's put together a 3.30 ERA in 95 1/3 innings pitched, with 86 strikeouts.

-- The 26-year-old has put up an ERA of 4.91, with 7 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .257 against him.
+- The righty last appeared on Friday against the Philadelphia Phillies, when he threw six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.